-Hi this is Xing Liu.
-I love bokehlicious, portraits & good vibes.
-My Instagram is @caliallstaring.
+Hi, this is Xing Liu.
+I love bokehlicious, portraits, and good vibes.

 How do I pose models?

 I have been shooting portraits as hobby for 4 years and I want to share with you some of my pointers on how to pose models.
 These points are based on my own observation from communicating and shooting with models.

 Here is an outline of this article:

 - Movement Poses

 To me, communication is very important especially when I am shooting a new model for the first time.
 I don't know what kind of pose is suitable for the model, and I only know a little bit of what the model's personality is like based on her Instagram feed.
 I consider the beginning of a shoot is very important.
 It establishes the overall mood for the whole photoshoot.
 Before we get into the poses, here are my two tips for the beginning of a photoshoot:

 - Getting to know the model - Small talk helps to bring the nervousness down especially when you are shooting a new model.
 Ask question about non-photography related, such as "Where are you going to school?" or if the model is a foodie, I would usually ask "What's your favorite ice cream?"
 These casual questions usually gets the conversation started and creates a nice mood for the whole shoot.
 Once you understand the personality as a base, you will be able to direct poses that are more suitable for the models.
 For example, happy personality will be more suitable for fun portraits poses.

 - Getting feedback - I always show the photos to the models after I shoot some shots (around 5-10 photos at the beginning) in one location.
 Early feedback is important because I would like the models to see the result right away and we can both adjust accordingly.
 Models will understand my framing and in the context of why certain poses will have stronger effect.